-[Ticker] Seven member states challenge EU digital tax plan
+[Ticker] Seven member states challenge commissioner Moscovici

 Ticker

-Seven member states challenge EU digital tax plan
+Seven member states challenge commissioner Moscovici

 By EUOBSERVER

-Finance ministers of Ireland, Belgium, Luxembourg, Cyprus, Hungary, Malta and the Netherlands used Tuesday's council meeting to lobby against finance commissioner Pierre Moscovici's plans to tax major internet companies, with Ireland's Paschal Donohoe calling the taxes "unhelpful" and "unfair", according to the Irish Times.
-Larger member states including France and Germany support the tax which will be discussed by EU leaders at a summit next week.
+Finance ministers of Ireland, Belgium, Luxembourg, Cyprus, Hungary, Malta and the Netherlands used Tuesday's council meeting to criticise finance commissioner Pierre Moscovici, who pointed out last week their "aggressive tax plannings".
+Moscovici's comments were "unhelpful" and "unfair", said Ireland's Paschal Donohoe, according to the Irish Times.
+The controversy comes as Moscovici is to present a plan to tax digital companies, which the countries also oppose.